-- use the pedestrian gates and the pedestrian crossings when entering and leaving the school grounds; - remain within the St. Dominic's grounds (St Rose's grounds are out of bounds at all times); - not interfere with fire alarms, fire extinguishers or other safety equipment; - not smoke, drink alcohol or engage in substance misuse on school premises, during school activities or in school uniform (see Drugs Policy); - remain outside a classroom unless a member of staff is present; - not run inside the school building; - engage in loud or boisterous behaviour; - not sit on the floor in any part of the school including the corridors; - leave rubbish lying around in either the corridors or classrooms; - line up in a quiet, orderly fashion while waiting for the teacher; - remain standing in a line outside classrooms until admitted by the teacher; - enter classrooms in an orderly manner; - keep all passageways free of schoolbags, etc (pupils must not sit on the floor).
+- use the pedestrian gates and the pedestrian crossings when entering and leaving the school grounds; - remain within the St. Dominic's grounds (St Rose's grounds are out of bounds at all times); - not interfere with fire alarms, fire extinguishers or other safety equipment; - not smoke, drink alcohol or engage in substance misuse on school premises, during school activities or in school uniform (see Drugs Policy); - remain outside a classroom unless a member of staff is present; - remain in their assigned seat at lunchtime; - not mix with other bubbles; (Years 8-10) - not run inside the school building; - engage in loud or boisterous behaviour; - not sit on the floor in any part of the school including the corridors; - leave rubbish lying around in either the corridors or classrooms; - line up in a quiet, orderly fashion while waiting for the teacher; - remain standing in a line outside classrooms until admitted by the teacher;

-- follow the instructions of the teacher at all times; - not eat in classrooms or corridors at lunchtime; - not carry hot drinks along corridors; - not bring scissors into school; - not drink energy drinks in school or in the school grounds (The drinks will be confiscated and disposed of); - charge personal mobile devices in school; - ensure that their presence is recorded if they wish to remain in school after to school hours to use the school's study and ICT facilities; - abide by the school's Safe Use of the Internet Policy; - not damage school property(Pupils/parents are financially liable for any deliberate damage to school property).
+- enter classrooms in an orderly manner; - keep all passageways free of schoolbags, etc (pupils must not sit on the floor). - follow the instructions of the teacher at all times; - not eat in classrooms or corridors at lunchtime; - not carry hot drinks along corridors; - not bring scissors into school; - not drink energy drinks in school or in the school grounds (The drinks will be confiscated and disposed of); - charge personal mobile devices in school; - ensure that their presence is recorded if they wish to remain in school after to school hours to use the school's study and ICT facilities; - abide by the school's Safe Use of the Internet Policy; - not damage school property; (Pupils/parents are financially liable for any deliberate damage to school property). - Wear a face covering when on the corridors; - Maintain a safe 2 metre distance from all members of staff; - Adhere to social distancing around the school.